Seeking information about a Refinery’s Pocket Calculator.

 “I look forward to hearing anything your knowledgeable AOGHS community can tell me about my rather mysterious AC-ME Pocket Calculator.”

-David Rance of Sassenheim, Netherlands, has collected a lot slide rules — analog calculating devices that became obsolete when hand-held electronic calculators gained widespread use in the early 1970s.
-He preserves among the largest “pocket calculator” collections in the world.
+David Rance of Sassenheim, Netherlands, has collected a lot of slide rules — the analog calculating devices that became obsolete when handheld electronic calculators gained widespread use in the early 1970s.
+Rance and others like him have preserved “pocket calculator” collections around the world.

 Refinery Supply Company

-Rance’s ruler from the Refinery Supply Company in among the more obscure examples.
+Rance’s ruler from the Refinery Supply Company is among the more obscure examples.
 “Sadly, like the one in the MIT collection, it came without any documentation and despite my best efforts, I still know very little about its provenance,” he noted in his email to AOGHS.

-The Refinery Supply Company of Tulsa and Dallas, “appears to have a rich history as a major supplier/reseller,” notes collector David Rance of the Netherlands.
+The Refinery Supply Company of Tulsa and Dallas “appears to have a rich history as a major supplier/reseller,” notes collector David Rance of the Netherlands.

-The supplier, the Refinery Supply Company of Tulsa (and Dallas), “appears to have a rich history as a major supplier/reseller, notes Rance.
-“I believe ‘AC-ME’ refers to the aptly named ‘AC-CURATE ME-ASUREMENT PRECISION INSTRUMENTS’ Company, possibly once based in Piqua, Ohio,” he added.
+The supplier, the Refinery Supply Company of Tulsa (and Dallas), “appears to have a rich history as a major supplier/reseller,” notes Rance.
+“I believe ‘AC-ME’ refers to the aptly named ‘AC-CURATE ME-ASUREMENT PRECISION INSTRUMENTS’ company, possibly once based in Piqua, Ohio,” he added.

+Refinery Supply Company of Tulsa was established in 1923, his research found, but there has been little more information about the company’s slide rule.
 “Can the AOGHS help?
 From your archives or anyone associated with society, can you tell me anything about this AC-ME pocket calculator, the Refinery Supply Company or the AC-CURATE ME-ASUREMENT PRECISION INSTRUMENTS Company?

 Adding to the mystery is that the slide rule was made in Germany, Rance noted in his 2016 email to AOGHS.
 “A more natural choice would have been one of excellent U.S.-based slide rule makers such as Keuffel & Esser Company.
 So it begs the question, why would a Tulsa-based supplier import such an item?